kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	D. Lateral meniscus
 	E. Lateral collateral ligament
 #### Answer: A. Anterior cruciate ligament - *FALSE* = C. Medial meniscus
-- Meniscal injuries classically arise when a large force is applied to the knee in a semi-flexed position
+- **NOTE** Meniscal injuries classically arise
+	- when a large force is applied to knee in a semi-flexed position
-- The medial cartilage is more commonly damaged than the lateral one
+- Medial cartilage is more commonly damaged than the lateral one
 	- Due to anatomical factors of size, location and mobility
 - Cruciate injuries result from hyperextension of the knee
 	- Resulting in instability rather than locking (as found in meniscal tears)